Liquidream/scumm-8/README.md

 - [Ron Gilbert's post about "Puzzle Dependency Charts"](http://grumpygamer.com/puzzle_dependency_charts)

 ## Donation
-As you can imagine, this project has taken **MANY HOURS** of my spare time to develop.
+As you can imagine, this project has taken **MANY HOURS** of spare time to develop.
 So, if this project helped you out (and you're in a position to do so), feel free to buy me a drink! :coffee: :blush:

 [![paypal](https://www.paypalobjects.com/en_US/GB/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=334Y2ZXWUJMBQ)